-Dismayed Lee quit South Africa 'because of my weight'
+Batter Lee quit South Africa 'because of weight'

 Former South Africa batter Lizelle Lee has revealed that failing a weight test was a significant factor in her decision to retire from international cricket.

-The 30-year-old abruptly stepped down last month in the middle of a tour of England, missing One-Day International and T20 fixtures in the series after featuring in the sole Test.
+The 30-year-old abruptly stepped down last month in the middle of a tour of England, missing one-day international and Twenty20 fixtures in the series after featuring in the sole Test.

 Lee's decision was all the more surprising given she had been named the leading women's cricketer in the world in April, having also been crowned the best women's one-day international cricketer for 2021 in January.